 For a subgraph $H$, let $N(H)$ be the set of vertices not in $H$ which have a neighbour in $H$.
 We will need the following well-known consequence of the Gallai-Tree Theorem \cite{GallaiForests}.

-\begin{thm} Let $C$ be a cycle of degree three vertices in a $4$-critical graph.
-Then $v(C)$ is odd, $N(C)$ induces an independent set, and in any $3$-colouring of $G-C$, all vertices in $N(C)$ receive the same colour. \end{thm}
+\begin{thm} If $C$ is a cycle of degree $3$ vertices in a $4$-critical graph, then $v(C)$ is odd, $N(C)$ induces an independent set, and in any $3$-colouring of $G-C$, all vertices in $N(C)$ receive the same colour. \end{thm}

+\begin{proof} Recall that every cycle $C$ admits an $L$-colouring from a $2$-list-assignment $L$ unless $C$ is odd and the lists of each vertex are the same.
+Thus unless the conditions of the theorem occur, we can extend any $3$-colouring of $G-C$ to $C$, contradicting $4$-criticality. \end{proof}

 \begin{cor} All cycles in $D_{3}(G)$ are triangles. \end{cor}